mozilla/firefox-test-engineering/reference/python-style.rst

 Python Style Guide
 ==================

-This document is a brief set of guidelines for writing Python code for Mozilla Webdev projects.
+This document is a brief set of guidelines for writing Python code at Mozilla.
 Individual projects may override these rules; make sure you know the standards for your project!

 General Guidelines